-Hair loss (alopecia) is a common health concern for both men and women.
-Androgenetic alopecia is a genetically determined disorder.
-Affected individuals usually have a typical patterned distribution of hair loss.
+Alopecia is a common health concern for both men and women.
+Androgenetic alopecia is a genetically determined disorder, and affected individuals usually have a typical patterned distribution of hair loss.
 Alopecia areata is a recurrent nonscarring type of hair loss that can affect any hair-bearing area.
 Clinically, alopecia areata can manifest in many different patterns.
 Additional common causes of alopecia include other genetic conditions, the use of certain medications, emotional or physical stress, thyroid disease, syphilis, and nutritional deficiencies.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: William James.
 Fast Five Quiz: Hair Loss (Alopecia) - Medscape - Jun 27, 2023.